 Your business staff vs. the FBT Christmas Grinch

-Whether you thinking events or gifts, you may feel that the Christmas Grinch has already visited because everything is so expensive.
+Whether you're thinking events or gifts, you may feel that the Christmas Grinch has already visited because everything is so expensive.
 You’re not alone if you are one of the businesses that simply can’t afford to do very much because your cashflow is too tight.
 It’s understandable that staff expectations may be high.
 However, if you are planning to do something then it’s best to act in moderation and not to exacerbate cashflow problems.
 As well as take advantage of any tax benefits or concessions that are available.

 Christmas parties and the FBT Christmas Grinch